Epic Case Study

 Shipped reusable components, updated guidance, trained teams

-Reinforcing Safety: Automation Bias
+Preventing Automation Bias

-It helped teams answer: How cautious do we need to be here?
+We created the Risk × Complexity Matrix, a framework that helped teams answer: "How cautious do we need to be here?"

 The matrix helped teams answer: “How cautious do we need to be here?”
 It laid out four UX zones: